BigAdmin News

 </property_group>

-4. Identify how your service is started/stopped.
+Identify how your service is started/stopped.

 smf interacts with your service primarily by its methods.
-The stop and start methods must be provided for services managed by svc.startd, and can either directly invoke a service binary or a script which handles care of more complex setup.
+The stop and start methods must be provided for services managed by svc.startd , and can either directly invoke a service binary or a script which handles care of more complex setup.
 The refresh method is optional for svc.startd managed services.
 Different restarters may require different methods.

-Existing init scripts can easily serve as the basis for service methods.
-We give the following rules and guidance for the methods supported by svc.startd:
+scripts can easily serve as the basis for service methods.
+We give the

-• all methods
+- all methods

-• Shell scripts should include /lib/svc/share/smf_include.sh to gain access to convenience functions and return value definitions.
+Shell scripts should include /lib/svc/share/smf_include.sh to gain access to convenience functions and return value definitions.

-• Failures must cause explicit error returns.
-All non-0 values are considered errors.
-Additional information (for example, to avoid restart due to configuration errors) may be provided to the restarter with the SMF_EXIT_* definitions.
+configuration errors) may be provided to the restarter with the SMF_EXIT_* definitions.

-• Method should emit log messages on failure.
+Method should emit log messages on failure.
 They'll be logged by svc.startd to the service log file, so the administrator can determine what's going on.

-• The keywords :kill and :true are available for all method definitions.
+The keywords :kill and :true are available for all method definitions.

 :true simply returns success to the restarter.